 The Arabic Automata

 The Abbasid Caliphs were very interested in clocks and ingenious devices.
 There are many recorded contributions to the area of automatic machines from this period.
-The Arabic automata technology, as well as many other arabic technologies, had as a basis the Greek automata tradition of mainly two engineers, namely Philon of Byzantion and Heron of Alexandria
+The Arabic automata technology, as well as many other Arabic technologies, had as a basis the Greek automata tradition of mainly two engineers, namely Philon of Byzantion and Heron of Alexandria

 Al-Jazari (his full name is Al-Shaykh Ra’is al-A’mal Badi’ al-Zaman Abu al-‘Izz ibn Isma’il ibn al-Razzaz al-Jazari) was an influential scholar and engineer, who lived in the second half of 12th and in the beginning of 13th century.
-He died in the beginning of 1206, just few months after he had completed his famous book in January, 1206.
+He died in the beginning of 1206, just a few months after he had completed his famous book in January 1206.

-Al-Jazari was in service at the court of three Artuqid rulers since 1174 until his death, and the above-mentioned book was created in the period 1198-1206 in response to the request of Nasir al-Din Mahmud (1200-1222).
+Al-Jazari was in service at the court of three Artuqid rulers from 1174 until his death, and the above-mentioned book was created in the period 1198-1206 in response to the request of Nasir al-Din Mahmud (1200-1222).

 According to his name, Al-Jazari was born in Al-Jazira (the traditional Arabic name for what was northern Mesopotamia and what is now northwestern Iraq and northeastern Syria, between the Tigris and the Euphrates).